yaminisallagundla/yaminisallagundla.github.io/README.md

-# My-Basic-Portfolio
+# My-Portfolio

-This was my first portfolio website.
+This is my portfolio website.
 Later was improvised and changed.
-My latest portfolio is https://aashishvardhan.github.io
+My latest portfolio is https://yaminisallagundla.github.io

 <br>
-:) Aashish Vardhan
+:) Yamini Sallagundla